 Santuario won the Jury Prize for Best Documentary Short at New Orleans Film Festival, 2018 and played festivals around the country.
-Santuario is a part of the Tribeca Film Institute's IF/Then Short Documentary Program, supported by the Women in Film Finishing Fund, Southern Documentary Fund, Footcandle Film Society, and the Fledgling Fund.
+Santuario is a part of the Tribeca Film Institute's IF/Then Short Documentary Program, and a grantee of the Women in Film x Stella Artois Finishing Fund, Southern Documentary Fund, Footcandle Film Society, and the Fledgling Fund.

 I am a director, producer, and cinematographer on this short documentary, also directed by Christine Delp.

 The Last Partera is a documentary film in production about women empowering women in the Turrialba Valley of Costa Rica.
 In the rural Costa Rican village of Tres Equis, Doña Miriam Elizondo has delivered more than 2,000 babies.
 At 95 years old, she is the last living partera (traditional midwife) in the Turrialba Valley.
 This film is fiscally sponsored by the Southern Documentary Fund.

 I am a producer on this beautiful feature length documentary directed by Victoria Bouloubasis and Ned Phillips.

 Una Mala Hierba / A Bad Weed.
 Reyna is an organic farmer in Ventura County who is a strong defender of environmental justice and farm worker rights.
 Her agricultural metaphors are on point too.

 Watch "Mala Hierba" on The Atlantic Video under the headline "A Migrant Worker's Words for Trump."

 This film was a part of the America Heard webseries that launched on Inauguration Day 2017.

 I am a producer and editor on this short directed by Monica Wise.